SCENE 01 / HEALTH SAFETY COMPLIANCE

 Regulatory Expertise

-Expert knowledge of Mexican health regulations under Secretaría del Trabajo y Previsión Social (STPS), permit requirements, and IMCINE (Instituto Mexicano de Cinematografía) compliance standards ensuring seamless regulatory coordination.
+Pro knowledge of Mexican health rules under Secretaría del Trabajo y Previsión Social (STPS), permit needs, and IMCINE (Instituto Mexicano de Cinematografía) compliance standards making sure seamless regulatory planning.

 03.